 You can also bet on seeing quite a bit more about a little cutie named Harper Jeanine, pictured above.

-As for me, I’m a very middle-aged, very married, very suburban father of three mostly grown sons.
-I work for the Most Powerful Military Establishment in the World in a job few would understand and even fewer would appreciate, unless of course they thrived on bureaucracy and a sloth-like efficiency.
-Not that there’s anything wrong with that!
+As for my specifics, I’m a very middle-aged, very married, very suburban father of three grown sons.
+I work for the Most Powerful Military Establishment in the World in a job few would understand and even fewer would appreciate, unless of course they lived for bureaucracy and a sloth-like efficiency.

 Born and bred in Philadelphia and surroundings.
 Schooled at St. Jerome R.C. in Holmesburg, Father Judge High School, and LaSalle University (BA, MBA).
 And yes, I’m a bit OCD about the lawn, but really not all that cranky.

 Peace and prosperity! ….
-Hatboro Mike
+Mike (aka Hatboro Mike)